davide-marino00/PBI_DOCS/refac.md

 			RETURN
 			    SUMX(ActiveEmployees, [MissingHours])
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you've provided is designed to calculate a measure called `Dax_MissingHours`, which focuses on identifying and summing up the negative missing hours for active employees in a specific context (like a week or year).
+- **DAX Explanation (Generated):** The DAX code snippet you provided is designed to calculate a measure called `Dax_MissingHours`, which focuses on identifying and summing up the negative missing hours for active employees in a specific context (like a week or year).
 Here’s a breakdown of what it does in simple business terms:

 1. **Identify Active Employees**: The code starts by creating a variable called `ActiveEmployees`.
 This variable filters a summarized table (`vw_missing_timesheet`) to focus on employees who are currently active.
 It does this by checking a specific condition: it only includes employees where the minimum count of active employees (`MinActiveEmp`) is equal to 1.
-This means that only those employees who are considered active are included in the calculation.
+This means that only those employees who are actively working are considered.

-2. **Calculate Missing Hours**: For each employee, the code calculates "MissingHours" by taking the total hours recorded (`SUM(vw_missing_timesheet[Hours_])`) and subtracting the maximum contract hours they are supposed to work (`MAX(vw_missing_timesheet[ContractHours])`).
-If this calculation results in a negative number, it indicates that the employee has worked fewer hours than expected.
+2. **Calculate Missing Hours**: For each employee, the code calculates "MissingHours" by taking the total hours they have recorded (`SUM(vw_missing_timesheet[Hours_])`) and subtracting their contracted hours (`MAX(vw_missing_timesheet[ContractHours])`).
+If this calculation results in a negative number, it indicates that the employee has not logged enough hours compared to what they are contracted to work.

-3. **Filter for Negative Missing Hours**: The filtering condition also ensures that only those employees with negative missing hours (i.e., they have worked less than their contracted hours) are included in the final calculation.
+3. **Filter for Negative Missing Hours**: The filter applied in the `FILTER` function ensures that only those employees who have negative missing hours (i.e., they have logged fewer hours than their contract requires) are included in the final calculation.

-4. **Sum Up Missing Hours**: Finally, the `RETURN` statement uses `SUMX` to iterate over the filtered list of active employees and sums up their "MissingHours."
-This gives a total of all the negative hours across all active employees, effectively showing how many hours are missing or unaccounted for in total.
+4. **Sum Up Missing Hours**: Finally, the `RETURN` statement uses `SUMX` to iterate over the filtered list of active employees and sums up their "MissingHours".
+This gives a total of all the negative hours across all active employees.

+### Summary:
-In summary, this DAX measure calculates the total number of hours that active employees are missing based on their contracted hours, focusing specifically on those who have worked less than expected.
-This can help a business identify potential issues with employee attendance or workload management.
+In summary, this DAX measure calculates the total number of hours that active employees are missing (i.e., not working enough hours compared to their contracts) for a given period.
+It helps the business identify potential issues with employee hours, ensuring that they can address any discrepancies in work hours logged versus expected hours.

 **`ExpectedContractHoursWeekly`**